samuraraujo/SERIMI-RDF-Interlinking/README.md

 -x: allow you to define a threshold for the string distance function applied in Serimi.
 Serimi selects labels of the sources resources and search for these labels in the target endpoint.
 This parameter defines how similar the retrieved resources should be with regards to the searched label.
 You can define a value between (0,1)

 -y: allow you to define a threshold for the RDS function implemented in Serimi.
 Currently the value for this parameter is computed automatically.
 You can force a specific value for this parameter.
 You can define a value between (0,1).

+### Output

+Serimi outputs the interlinks in external file.
+It accept two output format (text or nt).
+You configure the output format using -f parameter.

 ## Issues